praks7v/commands/KUBERNETES.md

 This document provides a list of common Kubernetes commands along with brief descriptions.

+Kubernetes provides a command line tool for communicating with a [Kubernetes](https://kubernetes.io/docs/reference/kubectl/) cluster's control plane, using the Kubernetes API.

+This page contains a list of commonly used [kubectl](https://kubernetes.io/docs/reference/kubectl/quick-reference/) commands and flags.

+kubectl controls the Kubernetes cluster manager.

+Find more information in [Command line tool](https://kubernetes.io/docs/reference/kubectl/kubectl/) (kubectl).

 ## Cluster Management

 | Command                     | Description                                               |